KRIEGERDENKMAL: WAR MEMORIAL IN MUNICH

-The territory of the HOFGARTEN park was basically outlined in the years between 1613 and 1617.
+The territory of the HOFGARTEN Park was basically outlined in the years between 1613 and 1617.
 The ‘Temple of Diana’ covered pavilion, devoted to the Roman goddess of hunting, femininity, and childbearing, the incarnation of a Moon, a protector of women and girls, had soon become a signature highlight of the whole park complex.
-The temple of the goddess has a form of twelve-sided pavilion as the convergence point of the all-landscape axis of the Hofgarten.
+The temple of the goddess has a form of a twelve-sided pavilion as the convergence point of the all-landscape axis of the Hofgarten.
 With the passing of the years, new green zones and architectural designs were beginning to shape the northern part of the Old Town of Munich.
 The last years of the XVIII century witnessed the erection of a new ‘ENGLISCHER GARTEN’ (English Park) to the North-East, an urban miracle of the times, which nowadays leaves behind Central Park in New York in terms of area within the city.
 The XIX century brought up the ODEONSPLATZ square along with Theatinerkirche, just as the ‘Münchner Residenz’ to the South had been constantly expanding.

 THREE GENERATIONS OF THE ARCHITECTURAL COLOSSUS

 HOFGARTENKASERNE.
 The Bavarian army originates in the year 1682 and the next two centuries provided a means to make the region the second-strongest in the German Reich (The German Empire) up to 1871.
-In this fact, it was of a small wonder, that Maximilian I Joseph, prince-elector of Bavaria wasted no time giving an order to build up a new complex of the army barracks, a few minutes after the complaints of the soldiers against the improper conditions had been brought to his notice.
+In this fact, it was of a small wonder, that Maximilian I Joseph, prince-elector of Bavaria wasted no time giving the order to build up a new complex of the army barracks, a few minutes after the complaints of the soldiers against the improper conditions had been brought to his notice.
 The building-up process of the HOFGARTENLASERNE lasted six years and was finalized only in 1807, in the third year of the semi-use of the partially erected premises.